kevinstory/kevinstory/README.md

 - 👋 Hi, I’m @kevinstory
-- 👀 I’m interested in vuejs and nuxtjs
+- 👀 I’m interested in Full-Stack application development
-- 🌱 I’m currently learning graphql
+- 🌱 I’m currently developing microservices for DevSecOps
 - 💞️ I’m looking to collaborate and explore career opportunities
 - 📫 How to reach me kevinstory@gmail.com or yourjs.dev